Otajonov/Otajonov/README.md

-# Otajonov's Profile 🚀
+# Hey there! 👋

 ## About Me
-Hey there!
 I'm Otajonov, a versatile developer exploring various tech realms.
 Buckle up for a glimpse into my coding adventures!

 ## Skills 🛠️